binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

         /dev/mapper/crypthome: UUID="..."
 TYPE="ext4"
         ...

-    Copy the /dev/sdx4 UUID **not the /dev/mapper one** and past it to the /etc/crypttab file.
+    Copy the /dev/sdx4 UUID **not the /dev/mapper one** and paste it to the /etc/crypttab file.

         > cat /etc/crypttab
         # <name>       <device>                                     <password>              <options>